FlyingDiver/Indigo-Lutron-Leap/README.md

 changes made in Indigo.
 If you want to control the LEDs from Indigo, the buttons cannot be programmed in the Lutron Designer software at all.

 The plugin uses the zeroconf (aka Bonjour) protocol to discover the Lutron bridge devices on your LAN.
-If the library is not installed, a message will be printed to the Indigo log on plugin startup with instructions on how to install it.

 Not all discovered devices work with the plugin (the RRa2 Connect Bridge does not, for example).

 Create a"Lutron Bridge" plugin device, and select your bridge from the popup.
 If nothing shows up, make sure the device is online (you can see it in the Lutron mobile app).
 You can enable debug logging to see if the discovery